Stackclash/5e-vault/5. Mechanics/Items/Arrows-20.md

 - **Cost**: 1 gp
 - **Weight**: 1.0 lbs.

 *Source: Player's Handbook p.
-150*
+150. Available in the SRD and the Basic Rules.*